jomski85/SEIFA/README.md

 # SEIFA
 .id Developer Coding Challenge

-Created in Visual Studio 2017 with .Net Core 2.1 (MVC) and MSSQLLocalDB
+Created in Visual Studio 2017 with .Net Core 2.1 (MVC and EF) and MSSQLLocalDB

 Database Note: Make sure that (localdb)\MSSQLLocalDB exists in the "SQL Server Object Explorer" Window.